goxul/goxul.github.io/_posts/2020-3-7-My-GATE-prep.md

 ### Takeaway 3: Join offline coaching classes only if a) you have a lot of money to waste or b) you are an absolute beginner and have no clue about computer science or c) you have zero self discipline and can only study in a classroom environment.
 Else, you're better off with online coaching or free resources, both of which are available aplenty.

 That being said, the only advantage that the classes offered me was that it helped me find a **peer group**.
 The PG I lived in was filled with people who were preparing for GATE CS, and all of us had joined a nearby library.
 We used to go study together, take breaks together and helped each other with studies.I never studied in my room and spent most of my time in the library.

+Now, given that I was taking a drop, I had the entire day to my to study.
+However, I never tried to study more than 10-11 hours a day, because I knew that it wasn't feasible over a 7 month period.
+I didn't want to start off by studying 16 hours a day and then burn out later.
+There's a wonderful answer by a professor of Computer Science, who was asked this:

+>Q: How can I study hard with full concentration 8-9 hours every day without getting tired or burning out?
+>A: You can’t.

+>But if you really insist on trying, here is what I would strongly recommend.
+Take a 15-minute break after every 30 minutes of studying, take a 30-minute break after every two hours of studying, and take a full one-hour break after four hours.
+During your breaks, stand up, walk around, go outside, and relax and/or exercise; do not think about work.
+Eat three leisurely healthy meals every day; do not work while you eat.
+Stop studying (and I really do mean stop) at least two hours before going to sleep every night, and get at least eight full hours of sleep every night.
+Take at least one day completely off studying every week.
+Go easy on the caffeine.
+Don’t forget to bathe, or do laundry, or shop, or pay your bills, or go to classes, or talk with your friends and family.

+>Finally, and most importantly, do not strive for perfection; instead, work for improvement.
+Give yourself credit for every modicum of progress, every new concept that you understand, every new skill that you master, every new tool that you can use, no matter how small.

-My routine used to be something like this:
+So as a result of that, my routine used to be something like this:

 Wake up at around 8, have breakfast and reach the library by 9.
 From 9, study till around 1, have lunch and come back to the library by 2:30-3.
 Study till 5:30-6, take a break and again come back to study till 9.

-[PS: The time you put into studies doesn't matter, but as you can see, on average, it was around 8-9 hours a day, for 7 months.]
+[PS: It's not the hours that you put into your studies that matter but how effective those studies are.
+Please don't be obsessed with a number - that I need to study 8 hours, or 10 hours, or 12 hours.
+It.
+Doesn't.
+Matter.
+Always study still you are satisfied with what you have done - it could be 2 hours or 15 hours.]

 I used to not study on Sundays and kept myself busy with things I liked - attending concerts, plays, sightseeing Delhi etc. That one day of the week was something I believe helped me to not burn out and anybody considering a drop should definitely have it.